-The bacteria death can accelerate the release of lipopolysaccharide (LPS) from gram-negative bacteria, which facilitates the maturation of dendritic cells (DCs).^[11,31] Moreover, PTT can also activate the immune-response in tumor therapy.^[32] Thus, we evaluated whether the multifunctional sNP@G/IR+L elicited the immune response in EcN-colonized Pan02 tumors.
+The bacteria's death can accelerate the release of lipopolysaccharide (LPS) from gram-negative bacteria, which facilitates the maturation of dendritic cells (DCs).^[11,30] Moreover, PTT can also activate the immune-response in tumor therapy.^[31] Thus, we evaluated whether the multifunctional sNP@G/IR+L elicited the immune response in EcN-colonized Pan02 tumors.
 The rates of mature DCs and CD8+ T cells in tumors and spleens were detected.
 The proportion of mature DCs collected from tumors of sNP@G-treated mice reached 29.70%, which was 2.72 times that from the free Gem treatment due to the dual antibacterial and anticancer effects (, p = 0.002).
-Obviously, the proportion of mature DCs reached 47.30% in the sNP@G/IR+L group, which was 1.59 times that of the sNP@G group (, p = 0.0005), confirming that the immune response was significantly enhanced (Figure 6A, and Figure S27).
-Furthermore, the intratumor infiltration of CD8+ T cells were tested to explore the DC-mediated immune response.^[32] The percentages of CD8+ T cells in tumor and spleen of control group were 7.72% and 19.26% respectively, while sNP@G/IR+L treatment increased the percentages to 32.72% (, p =0.0002) and 32.85% (, p = 0.00009) respectively (Figure 6B, C and Figure S28, 29).
-Additionally, an immunofluorescence assay was used to check CD8+ T cells in tumor tissues, which were labeled with red florescence.
-The images displayed that CD8+ T cells infiltrated tumor most in sNP@G/IR+L group (Figure 6D, E), and the red FL intensity was significantly stronger than that of PBS group (, p = 0.0007).
-Proinflammatory cytokines (IL-10, IL-6, TNF- α , INF- γ) in serum were further quantified through an enzyme-linked immunosorbent assay (ELISA).
-As shown in Figure 6F-I, sNP@G/IR+L treatment remarkably decreased the IL-10 (, p = 0.01) level, but increased the IL-10 (, p = 0.01),
+Obviously, the proportion of mature DCs reached 47.30% in the sNP@G/ IR+L group, which was 1.59 times that of the sNP@G group (, p = 0.0005), confirming that the immune response was significantly enhanced (Figure 6A, and Figure S27, Supporting Information).
+Furthermore, the intratumor infiltration of CD8+ T cells was tested to explore the DC-mediated immune response.[31]
+The percentages of CD8+ T cells in tumor and spleen of control group were 7.72% and 19.26% respectively, while sNP@G/IR+L treatment increased the percentages to 32.72% (, p = 0.0002) and 32.85% (, p = 0.00009) respectively (Figure 6B,C and Figures S28 and S29, Supporting Information).
+Additionally, an immuno FL assay was used to check CD8+ T cells in tumor tissues, which were labeled with red FL.
+The images displayed that CD8+ T cells infiltrated tumor most in sNP@G/IR+L group (Figure 6D,E), and the red FL intensity was significantly stronger than that of PBS group (, p = 0.0007).
+Proinflammatory cytokines (IL-10, IL-6, TNF- α , INF- γ) in serum were further